 NPAC SMS does not receive a response from the old service provider SOA within “Service Provider Concurrence Window” for the pending subscriptionVersionNPAC created by the new service provider SOA.

-NPAC SMS sends the old service provider, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionOldSP-ConcurrenceRequest or subscriptionVersionRangeOldSP-ConcurrenceRequest M-EVENT-REPORT.
+NPAC SMS sends the old service provider a subscriptionVersionRangeOldSP-ConcurrenceRequest M-EVENT-REPORT.
 For the XML interface, VOIN – SvOldSpConcurrenceRequestNotification.

 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
 For the XML interface, NOTR – NotificationReply.